htw-imi-showtime/showtime-website/content/_index.md

 {{<teaser category="schedule" title="Almost as in real life">}}
-We try to mimick our "real" showtime as close as possible - there will be short project presentations in the morning, and virtual booths in the afternoon.
+We try to mimick our "real" showtime as close as possible - there will be short project presentations in the morning, and a project fair with virtual booths and plenty of opportunity to explore the projects in the afternoon.
 [-> check_the_schedule](/schedule)
 {{</teaser>}}